-What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Further progressed implementation of Phases 1a and development of 1b of Western Growth Corridor Progressed further the implementation of the place strategy for Park Ward/Sincil Bank Finalised our 30-year Housing Revenue Account Business Plan for the period 2023 - 2053 Completed our detailed analysis of 2021 Census data to support robust, evidence- based decision making Reviewed our progress and achievements against Vision 2025, in preparation for development of Vision 2030 We have good internal controls for implementing programmes/projects, monitoring progress against major developments, and competing for funding streams in a way that best benefits the city including Western Growth Corridor, regeneration of Lincoln Central Market, new council homes on Hermit Street, UKSPF projects and preparatory stages of the redevelopment of Greyfriars.
+What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Further progressed implementation of Phases 1a and development of 1b of Western Growth Corridor Progressed further the implementation of the place strategy for Park Ward/Sincil Bank Finalised our 30-year Housing Revenue Account Business Plan for the period 2023 - 2053 Completed our detailed analysis of 2021 Census data to support robust, evidence-based decision making Reviewed our progress and achievements against Vision 2025, in preparation for development of Vision 2030 We have good internal controls for implementing programmes/projects, monitoring progress against major developments, and competing for funding streams in a way that best benefits the city including Western Growth Corridor, regeneration of Lincoln Central Market, new council homes on Hermit Street, UKSPF projects and preparatory stages of the redevelopment of Greyfriars.
 Our 'Vision Boards' regularly review progress of objectives derived from our strategic priorities, ensuring our corporate Vision stays relevant and on track.
-All Executive Members provide an annual report to Performance Scrutiny Committee and Council on progress against their portfolios Our annual Lincoln City Profile helps us to demographics Profile, so it provides the most useful datasets to help us understand our city and the key issues that should inform our decisions 18 ;
+All Executive Members provide an annual report to Performance Scrutiny Committee and Council on progress against their portfolios Our annual Lincoln City Profile helps us to demonstrate we understand our city's demographics Continue to evolve the Lincoln City Profile, so it provides the most useful datasets to help us understand our city and the key issues that should inform our decisions Embed the Lincoln City Profile into our scrutiny processes, to support improved decision making based on our city's makeup.